17. DPDK Test Suite

 -v, --verbose [DTS_VERBOSE] Specify to enable verbose output, logging all messages to the console. (default: False)

---compile-timeout COMPILE_TIMEOUT
+--compile-timeout SECONDS

 [DTS_COMPILE_TIMEOUT] The timeout for compiling DPDK. (default: 1200)